-Lindsey Graham Says Donald Trump Is ‘A Handful,’ But Republicans ‘Need’ Him
+Lindsey Graham Says Donald Trump Is 'A Handful,' But Republicans 'Need' Him

 Wallace then changed gears, asking Graham to say whether he believes Trump is to blame for the violence that erupted on January 6, when a group of his supporters stormed the U.S. Capitol building in an attempt to overturn the results of the 2020 presidential election.

-Graham said Trump bears responsibility for repeatedly claiming the 2020 election was rife with widespread fraud, but insisted that his speech on the day of the riots was not an incitement to violence.
-Still, Graham, noted, the former commander-in-chief could have “done more” to deescalate the tensions.
+Graham said Trump bears responsibility for repeatedly claiming the 2020 election was rife with widespread fraud but insisted that his speech on the day of the riots was not an incitement to violence.
+Still, Graham noted that the former commander-in-chief could have "done more" to deescalate the tensions.

 Graham concluded that Republicans "need" Trump, despite all his flaws.